 What are the benefits of having a POA in Missouri?

-Having a POA in Missouri ensures continuity in decision-making, allows for efficient management of finances, and facilitates healthcare decisions if the principal is incapacitated.
+Having a POA in Missouri ensures continuity in decision-making, allows for efficient financial management, and facilitates healthcare decisions if the principal is incapacitated.
 It prevents the need for court-appointed guardianship, ensures smooth business operations, and provides peace of mind for both the principal and their family.

 What are the potential risks of establishing a POA?